filakhtov/gentoo-use-docs/app-editors/vim.md

 This flag should be enabled if there is a need for Perl interpreter.
 It is safe to disable it otherwise.

 ### python
-Pass the `--enable-pythoninterp`, the `--enable-python3interp` options to the configure script.
-Enable Python 2 and 3 interpreters.
-Provide a `:py` and a `:python` commands.
-Enable support for a VIM scripting using a Python programming language.
+Pass the `--enable-python3interp` and `--with-python3-command` options to the configure script.
+Enable Python 3 interpreter support.
+Provide a `:py` and a `:python` commands and enable support for a VIM scripting using a Python programming language.

 This flag should be disabled unless there is a need for Python interpreter.